Sony A7R IV Comparison Review

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the A7R IV has an electronic viewfinder with a resolution of 5760k dots.
 The viewfinder offers a field of view of 100% and a magnification of 0.78x.
 The adjacent tables list some of the other core features of the Sony A7R IV along with similar information for a selection of comparators.

-One feature that differentiates the A7R IV from many other cameras is in-body image stabilization (IBIS).
+One feature that differentiates the A7R IV from many older cameras is in-body image stabilization (IBIS).
 The A7R IV reduces the risk of handshake-induced blur with all attached lenses, while cameras without IBIS have to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Sony Alpha A7R IV and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.